$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsection{Binary decision diagrams}

-Binary decision diagrams are an abstract representation of boolean functions which are widely used in computer science and have found many applications in areas like formal verification~\cite{bryant1992symbolic}.
-A binary decision diagram (BDD) is a directed acyclic graph $D = (V, E)$ where each node $v$ is labeled with a variable $\var(v)$ and has at most two edges going to children $\lo(v)$ and $\hi(v)$.
-Intuitively, $\lo(v)$ and $\hi(v)$ represent the next nodes when $\var(v)$ takes values $0$ and $1$, respectively. $D$ contains only two terminal, or sink nodes, labeled by $0$ or $1$, and one initial node called $v_0$.
-We assume that every path from $v_0$ to a terminal node does not repeat variables.
-Then given an assignment $\sigma$ from the variables in $D$ to $\{0,1\}$, we have that $\sigma$ naturally defines a path from $v_0$ to a terminal node $0$ or $1$.
-In this way, $D$ defines a boolean function that gives a value in $\{0,1\}$ to each assignment $\sigma$; in particular, $D(\sigma) \in \{0,1\}$ corresponds to the sink node reached by starting from $v_0$ and following the values in~$\sigma$.
+Binary decision diagrams are an abstract representation \review{of Boolean functions} which are widely used in computer science and have found many applications in areas like formal verification~\cite{bryant1992symbolic}.
+A binary decision diagram (BDD) is a directed acyclic graph $D = (V, E)$ where each \review{vertex} $v$ is labeled with a variable $\var(v)$ and has at most two edges going to children $\lo(v)$ and $\hi(v)$.
+Intuitively, $\lo(v)$ and $\hi(v)$ represent the next \review{vertices} when $\var(v)$ takes values $0$ and $1$, respectively. $D$ contains only two terminal, or sink \review{vertices}, labeled by $0$ or $1$, and one initial \review{vertex} called $v_0$.
+We assume that every path from $v_0$ to a terminal \review{vertex} does not repeat variables.
+Then given an assignment $\sigma$ from the variables in $D$ to $\{0,1\}$, we have that $\sigma$ naturally defines a path from $v_0$ to a terminal \review{vertex} $0$ or $1$.
+In this way, $D$ defines \review{a Boolean function} that gives a value in $\{0,1\}$ to each assignment $\sigma$; in particular, $D(\sigma) \in \{0,1\}$ corresponds to the sink \review{vertex} reached by starting from $v_0$ and following the values in~$\sigma$.
 For Ordered BDDs (OBDDs), we also have a linear order $<$ over the variables in $D$ such that, for every $v_1, v_2 \in V$ with $v_2$ a child of $v_1$, it holds that $\var(v_1) < \var(v_2)$.
-Notice that not necessarily all variables appear in a path from the initial node $v_0$ to a terminal node $0$ or $1$.
+Notice that not necessarily all variables appear in a path from the initial \review{vertex} $v_0$ to a terminal \review{vertex} $0$ or $1$.
 Nevertheless, the promise in an OBDD is that variables will appear following the order $<$.

 An OBDD $D$ defines the set of assignments $\sigma$ such that $D(\sigma) = 1$.
 Then $D$ can be considered as a succinct representation of the set $\{\sigma \mid D(\sigma)=1\}$, and one would like to enumerate, count and uniformly generate assignments given $D$.
 This motivates the relation: